Skip to Content

 • Spray inside the slow cooker pot with cooking spray or lightly grease.

-• Add beans to the slow cooker and push meat in amongst the beans.
+• Add meat and push in amongst the beans and veg.

-Serve with crusty bread and Guernsey butter.
+• Optional, sprinkle with freshly chopped parsley and serve with crusty bread and Guernsey butter.

 Pam Gidney